CMaxK/chirpy/README.md

 ### Further features such as:
 * not allowing duplicate user creation
-* Only user can dlete their own tweets
+* Only user can delete their own tweets
 * Admin panel with auto-increment visitor count
 * Admin revocation of user access
 * API health-check endpoint